 - Reports will be due by May 31 the following year and final payments processed.

 Grant applications must be completed and submitted via online submission.
 The Foundation will send applications to the state Farm Bureau official administrator or agricultural literacy coordinator for approval.

 Applications must be approved by May 1 for Fall/Winter programs or November 1 for Spring/Summer programs.

-Those projects selected for mini-grants will receive one-half of the grant at the beginning of the project, and the balance upon completion of the project and submission of a final written report.
+Those projects selected for grants will receive one-half of the grant at the beginning of the project, and the balance upon completion of the project and submission of a final written report.

 Both county Farm Bureaus and state Farm Bureaus in the same state are eligible to apply.
 Each county Farm Bureau may submit only one application for a county project.
 Each state Farm Bureau may submit only one application for a statewide project in addition to any county projects (one per county).

 By submitting county applications, the state is verifying that the request originates with a county Farm Bureau.

 Funding is not available for mileage, field trips, wages and benefits, safety programs or one-time consumable products such as copying, paper, seeds or meals.
 The intent is to build capacity by funding items that can be used repeatedly.

 Grant payments can be made only to a state or county Farm Bureau.